 You can deduct losses from passive activities in most cases only to the extent of income from passive activities.
-An exception applies to certain rental real estate activities (explained later on this page).
+An exception for certain rental real estate activities (explained later) may apply.

-A passive activity is any business activity in which you did not materially participate and any rental activity, except as explained later on this page.
-If you are a limited partner, you in most cases are not treated as having materially participated in the partnership's activities for the year.
+A passive activity is any business activity in which you did not materially participate and any rental activity, except as explained later.
+If you are a limited partner, in most cases, you are not treated as having materially participated in the partnership's activities for the year.

 The rental of real or personal property is a rental activity under the passive activity loss rules in most cases, but exceptions apply.
 If your rental of property is not treated as a rental activity, you must determine whether it is a trade or business activity, and if so, whether you materially participated in the activity for the tax year.